-Local bank transfers are quickly becoming the international money transfer method of choice for businesses that make mass payments.
-Online marketplaces, affiliate networks, and advertising networks regularly execute mass payment batches to their partners.
+Online marketplaces, affiliate systems, and advertising networks regularly send mass payment batches to their partners.
 Local bank transfers can be executed quickly and at scale while having the advantage of low fees and local currency.

 What is a Local Bank Transfer?